csieflyman/springboot-openapi-postman/README.md

 ```

 ## Mock request
-* For specify the request you want to execute rather than all requests of the collection, this tool manipulate the generated collection json with the following changes
+* For specify the request you want to execute rather than all requests of the collection, this tool manipulate the generated collection json with the following modifications
 	* Create a mock request in each folder automatically and put it to the first position.
-	* add  `postman.setNextRequest(pm.iterationData.get("\_requestName"));` in the _Pre-request Script_ of the mock request, then postman will jump to your specified request and execute it.
+	* Add  `postman.setNextRequest(pm.iterationData.get("\_requestName"));` in the _Pre-request Script_ of the mock request, then postman will jump to your specified request and execute it.
-	* add `postman.setNextRequest(null);` in the _Test Script_ of each request, then postman will stop this test iteration after executing request
+	* Add `postman.setNextRequest(null);` in the _Test Script_ of each request, then postman will stop current test iteration after executing request
 	* You can send a GET mock request and return 200 OK simply, then ignore the test result.

 ## This project use the following APIs and tools...